prashantzzz/Slider-bar-game-using-Turtle-Python/README.md

 Instructions for playing:
 Run the file 'slider_bar.py' using any IDE
-Place all the images(.gifs), sound(.wav) along with the python(.py) file in same folder Try to press p at the time when the slider stays between the green bar If you did it correctly, the green bar will light up and next slider will start to move
+Place all the images(.gifs), sound(.wav) along with the python(.py) file in same folder Try to press 'p' at the time when the slider stays between the green bar If you did it correctly, the green bar will light up and next slider will start to move
 '''